Tiki torches are popular outdoor lights. They appear in diverse styles and sizes, but they share some traits.

 Several circumstances can cause tiki torch explosions:

 • The pilot light, responsible for the ignition of butane gas, must be lit for your tiki torch to work.
 If you don’t have enough airflow through the pilot light, it won’t stay lit and will eventually go out.
-If this happens, there’s no way that you can ignite your fuel canister without lightingOpens in a new tab. it yourself.
+If this happens, there’s no way that you can ignite your fuel canister without lighting it yourself.

 • Some people use windproof lighters or matches instead of manually lighting their torches outdoors.
 The problem with this strategy is that the wind may extinguish your flame before it even starts!

 • Butane is heavier than oxygen and doesn’t stay above ground long enough to successfully ignite kindling like paper or wood chips on its own.
-It needs help from a heat source like another source of fire nearby for them to workOpens in a new tab. properly.
+It needs help from a heat source like another source of fire nearby for them to work properly.

 Conclusion